 - Is our timing right?

-- Are there any barriers, physical or financial, to completing a successful renovation?
+- Are there any physical or financial barriers to completing a successful renovation?

 Only after getting the answers should you be able to proceed with the actual thinking of how you want to go about the whole renovation process.
-This way, your project will serve its purpose of making your company look good, and your employees to perform great.
+This way, your project will make your company look good, and your employees will perform great.

 2. Survey Your Office and Your Surroundings